thoughtspot/thoughtspot.github.io/_app-integrate/custom-branding/upload-application-logos.md

 ---
 To upload your own default and wide application logos:

-1. Click on the default icon under **Application Logo (Default)** to browse for and select your own default logo.
+1. Click the default icon under **Application Logo (Default)** to browse for and select your own default logo.

      ![]({{ site.baseurl }}/images/application_logo_default.png "Application Logo (Default)")

     Your icon image should be a square, and the recommended size is 140px by 140px.
 The accepted file formats are jpg, jpeg, and png.
 This logo will appear on the top left of the interface.

-2. Next click on the wide icon under **Application Logo (Wide)** to browse for and select your own wide logo.
+2. Next click the wide icon under **Application Logo (Wide)** to browse for and select your own wide logo.

      ![]({{ site.baseurl }}/images/application_logo_wide.png "Application Logo (Wide)")